 Although the advice to avoid lawyers in your separation may be well-intentioned, the number of times we have heard a client say “I should have spoken with a lawyer before I agreed to….” or that they did not understand what they were getting themselves into, is astounding.
 Receiving legal advice from a friend who previously went through a divorce, or by searching the internet is usually not enough.
 In fact, many of our clients are those who are not recently separated, but rather those who did not “get it right” the first time, and are now seeking to change their agreement or court order.

 Like all other professionals, there are the good, the bad and the ugly.
 At Lloyd and Kemper LLP, we strive to be the best.
 It is important that you interview your lawyer before signing a retainer agreement, and find a lawyer that you feel comfortable with.
-Most people who engage the services of a family lawyer do so at a difficult time in their lives.
+Most people who engage in the services of a family lawyer do so at a difficult time in their lives.
 Although it may be tempting to go with a lawyer who tells you exactly what you want to hear, this can result in serious disappointment if results are not delivered as promised.
 A good family lawyer should provide you with candid advice and options – even if it’s not something you want to hear – and leave it to you to make the decisions.
 After all, it will be you, not your lawyer, who will be living with the outcome of those decisions.
 This is your matter, and ultimately, the decision of how to deal with the issues is yours.
 Be informed!

 There are a number of options for addressing a family law matter.
 Some people have the ability to negotiate their own resolutions – which is not always a matter of common sense.
 Some people need a little more help and will see a mediator; a mediator does not represent either party’s position but provides a neutral environment to assist the parties in trying to negotiate a resolution.
 Although mediation may work well for some families, it is not right for everyone.
 Because a mediator cannot advocate for you during the mediation, it is possible to end up with an agreement that is not necessarily in line with your legal rights, obligations, and concerns.
 The other way is to hire lawyers to try to negotiate a resolution on your behalf which can include a process called Collaborative Family Law.
 And, of course, there is court litigation.
-Although court litigation may be necessary where there are urgent/emergency circumstances, such as domestic violence and abuse, it tends to take the control out of the parties hands, and often results in least satisfaction with the outcome.
+Although court litigation may be necessary where there are urgent/emergency circumstances, such as domestic violence and abuse, it tends to take the control out of the party’s hands, and often results in the least satisfaction with the outcome.
 The importance of which process you choose (or are forced into) cannot be understated.
 The process chosen will dictate the outcome of your matter.

 Regardless of what process you choose, it is important to know your rights and obligations so that you can make informed decisions.
 Although not everyone decides to hire a lawyer, we encourage everyone to consult with a lawyer at the very least.